proliming/gruptor/README.md

 # gruptor
-Gruptor is an extend of smartystreets' [go-disruptor](https://github.com/smartystreets/go-disruptor) with more convenient API.
+Gruptor is a basic port of Disruptor (JAVA) .
 It's very fast!

 ```go